-5. SADDLERY - ADDITIONAL ITEMS
+ARTICLE 426 - SADDLERY - ADDITIONAL ITEMS

-- 5.1 Martingales, bit guards, any kind of gadgets (such as bearing, side, running or balancing reins etc), any kind of boots (Exception: Hoof boots as in 5.1.2) or bandages, any form of blinkers, shadow blinds, masks, hoods or bonnets, and ear plugs (exception prizegivings & horse inspections), are, under penalty of elimination, strictly forbidden.

-Breastplates are permitted. - 5.1.2 Black or brown hoof boots are permitted.
+- 426.1 Martingales, boots and bandages are permitted in the warmup, but must be removed before entering the space around the competition arena. - 426.2 Bit guards, any kind of gadgets (such as bearing, side, running or balancing reins etc), any form of blinkers, shadow blinds, masks, hoods or bonnets, and ear plugs (exception prizegivings & horse inspections), are, under penalty of elimination, strictly forbidden. - 426.3 Breastplates are permitted in warm up and competition. - 426.4 Fly mask are permitted in training or warming up, but must be removed before entering the competition space under the penalty of elimination.
+Fly masks must not be attached to the bridle in any way. - Black or brown hoof boots are permitted.
 They must be low profile and not to cover the coronet band or the heels of the horse.

-Refer to Annexe 1 for examples of approved hoof boots
+Refer to Annex 1 for examples of approved hoof boots.

+ARTICLE 427 - PLAITING, FALSE TAILS, TAIL RIBBONS

-- 5.2.
-A horse may have its mane and tail plaited for competition but may not be decorated with extravagant decorations.
-A horse may wear a ribbon in its tail as follows; - 5.2.1.
-A green ribbon to indicate that the horse is inexperienced at competitions and the rider would appreciate if other competitors and spectators moved quietly around that horse; - 5.2.2 A red ribbon to indicate that the horse is prone to kicking and caution should be taken around that horse. - 5.3 False tails may be worn but must not contain any metal parts - 5.4 Art 477 applies at all times from arrival on the event grounds except that a running martingale with snaffle bridle only and boots and bandages are permitted when training or warming up. - 5.5 When lunging, single direct side reins, or double sliding side reins (triangle) are permitted.
+- 427.1 A horse may have its mane and tail plaited for competition but may not be decorated with extravagant decorations. - 427.2 False tails may be worn but must not contain any metal parts.

+A horse may wear a ribbon in its tail as follows.

+- 427.3 A green ribbon to indicate that the horse is inexperienced at competitions and the rider would appreciate if other competitors and spectators moved quietly around that horse; - 427.4 A red ribbon to indicate that the horse is prone to kicking and caution should be taken around that horse.

+ARTICLE 428 - LUNGING, SIDE REINS

+When lunging, single direct side reins, or double sliding side reins (triangle) are permitted.
 Lunging is allowed with one lunge line only.
 It is not permitted to ride a horse or pony while it is being lunged or to ride in single direct side reins or double sliding (triangle) side reins.